EllenKAlves/AboutMe/README.md

 # readme

-A little about me :)
+A little about me :);

-#I have no idea what to write🤣
+#I haven't idea what to write🤣

 I'm professional in transforming coffee into codes, pionate about AI and cybersecurity